Riham2025/PerformanceIssuesBottlenecks/README.md

 Avoid SaveChanges in each service method; instead, let the application layer call SaveChangesOnce at the end.

 ## Appendix: Recommended Constraints

+CHECK (Stock >= 0) on Products.

+Unique index on Products(Name) only if using names operationally.

+Consider DECIMAL(18,2) for money columns; do not use float/double.